-Figure 4 | Decadal trends in the (a, c, e, g, i) mean HMW intensity (°C per decade), and the (b, d, f, h, j) number of MHW (MHW days per decade).
-Polygons representing the zones of influence of EKE and MKE are indicated on the left and right sets of panels, respectively (refer to Figure 2 for details).
+Figure 4 | Decadal trends in the (a, c, e, g, i) mean MHW? intensity (°C per decade), and the (b, d, f, h, j) number of MHW (MHW days per decade).
+Polygons representing the zones of influence of EKE (purple) and MKE (red) are indicated on the left and right sets of panels, respectively (refer to Figure 2 for details).
 These panels are repeated in Appendix A (Supplementary Materials, Figure 3), where the decadal trend in MHW duration is also shown.